The Best Podcast Equipment Guide for 2024

 For podcasting you can program this unit to have your intro music, sound effects, voicemail feedback, out takes, and outro music.
 You can run a live show easier with this cool equipment.

-Of course, this can be accomplished using software like PlayIt Cartwell, but if you want an all hardware podcasting solution then this is a great addition to your podcast studio equipment setup.
+Of course, this can be accomplished using software like PlayIt Cartwell or a mobile app, but if you want an all hardware podcasting solution then this is a great addition to your podcast studio equipment setup.
+And it does so much more than just an audio cart!

 If your podcast recording space (podcast studio) in your home or office is not conducive to good audio recording then you may need to look into treating the room with acoustic tiles or alternatives.